kramiusmaximus/tg-ai-slave/README.md

 cd openrouter-bot
 ```

-- Create `.env` file and fill in the basic variables:
+- Create `.env` file and fill in the basic parameters:

 ```bash
 # OpenRouter api key